microsoft/BotFramework-WebChat/docs/BUILD_SCRIPTS.md

       -  Minified
       -  No instrumentation code (smaller than test builds)
 -  Direct Line Speech SDK
+   -  This is tested separately as Direct Line Speech SDK is designed not to live in our monorepo structure
    -  Development build
       -  Run `npm start` and wait until stabilized
       -  Verify only `dist/directlinespeech.development.js` is on disk and is about 4 MB in size